taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 We see rolling countryside, vibrant with autumn colors, behind a low row of concrete warehouses, labeled "Morei Textiles".

-"Raquel, the folks from the World Health Organization are here."
+**Off-panel, secretary: "Iúna, the folks from the World Health Organization are here."

-"I'll be with them in a moment."
+Off-panel, Iúna: "I'll be with them in a moment."**

 We see the inside of a warehouse, where long rows of industrial looms weave eSyrup textiles.
 Their combined activity generates a gently deafening **"WHIRRRRR"**.
-Raquel Morei, a tall shapely American woman of Portuguese descent in her early 30s, lustrous wavy black hair pulled up in a practical bun, an infant with thick black hair strapped to her front, walks briskly and confidently away from a door labeled "Quiet Room" towards a group of humans waiting near the main entrance of the warehouse.
+Iúna Morei, a tall shapely American woman of Portuguese descent in her early 30s, lustrous wavy black hair pulled up into a bun, an infant with thick black hair strapped to her front, walks briskly and confidently away from a door labeled "Quiet Room" towards a group of humans waiting near the main entrance of the warehouse.

-Raquel smiles and yells as she waves towards her office door, just next to the entrance to the warehouse and labeled "Raquel Morei, CEO of Morei Textiles": "HELLO!
+Iúna smiles and yells as she waves towards her office door, just next to the entrance to the warehouse and labeled "Iúna Morei, CEO of Morei Textiles": "HELLO!
 SHALL WE STEP INTO MY OFFICE?"

 ### Page 8

-Raquel: "Thank you for bringing the new splicing and voltage-treatment protocols from São Paulo."
+**Iúna: "Thank you for bringing the new splicing and voltage-treatment protocols from São Paulo."

 Dr. Kauffmann: "You know, you'd get these updates faster if you'd just get an info-sphere mod..."

-Raquel: "Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
+Iúna: "Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
 I'm extremely grateful that you've taken the time to travel all the way from DC today."

 Dr. Kauffmann: "Well, we were in Boston for an emergency conference, so it wasn't too much trouble.
-Besides, no one can beat Morei Textiles when it comes to sheer eSyrup fabrics with incredibly high MERV filter efficiency ratings.
+Besides, no one can beat your MERV filter efficiency ratings, not with sheer fabrics at least.
 I've got your organzas in every window of my house."

-Raquel: "Just doing what we can.
+Iúna: "Just doing what we can.
 What was the emergency conference about?"

 Dr. Kauffmann: "They're preparing themselves for a huge wave of refugees."

-Raquel: "Really?
-From where?"
+Iúna: "Really?
+From where?"**

+Under this dialogue is a view of Iúna's desk.
+We see sneak peek's of the new splicing and voltage-treatment protocols visualized with light, a floating sphere controlled by a thick piece of eSyrup canvas, stretched on a semi-circular frame that when Iúna stood inside of, placed the canvas at about hip height, easy to reach while standing.
+Either one large image or many very close-up views.

 ### Page 9

-Dr. Kauffmann: "Didn't you hear?
-A police raid in L.A. this morning started a huge fire that's spread halfway up the coast of California and is now being carried over the mountains into Arizona by high winds.
+**Dr. Kauffmann: "Didn't you hear?
+A police raid in L.A. this morning started a huge fire that's spread halfway up the coast of California.
+It's so big it's getting blown over the mountains into Arizona by high winds.
 Everything out there is bone dry ever since the Colorado River disappeared."

-Raquel: "What??
+Iúna: "What??
 How many dead??"

-Dr. Kauffmann: "Unfortunately we haven't had a chance to count."
+Dr. Kauffmann: "Unfortunately we haven't had a chance to count yet.
+Thousands are already homeless."

-Raquel: "How does a police raid start a state-wide fire??"
+Iúna: "How does a police raid start a state-wide fire??"

 Dr. Kauffmann: "It's all the plastic furniture - they're basically solid petroleum, turns a misplaced candle into a fireball in just minutes.
 And LA to San Francisco is so packed with cheap cookie-cutter homes, in retrospect, I'm amazed this didn't happen sooner.
 I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"

-Raquel: "Yes, I...I'm sorry I need to make a call..."
+Iúna: "Yes, I...I'm sorry I need to make a call..."

 Dr. Kauffmann: "Of course.
-I'll see myself out."
+I'll see myself out."**

+Under this dialogue we see close-up views of the baby strapped to Iúna's front.
+The child is a little less than one year old.
+The strapping is an intricately folded piece of eSyrup cloth that can amplify the baby's heartrate, breathing, and digestive sounds.

 ### Page 10

-Raquel calls her Biononymous contact at Green Haven Tahoe to confirm that the police raid was looking for the Biononymous' anti-surveillance eSyrup research.
-No one has been able to contact Green Haven Joshua Tree since the fire started yesterday.
+*Iúna: "Tahoe, have you been able to contact Joshua Tree?"*

+Iúna is outside, and her baby is no longer strapped to her chest.
+Instead, her face is covered in a thick veil and she wears what looks like a heavy, full-sleeved and full-length apron. eSyrup circuits flash within the weave of both Iúna's veil and apron.
+She stands, facing west, arms flung out wide, back straight and tall, legs apart, boots planted wide in the frosty grass.

+*Iúna's Biononymous contact at Green Haven Tahoe: "Negative, Mama Bird."

+Iúna: "How is Tahoe?"

+Tahoe: "Fire hasn't gotten further than Fresno, but we're getting ready to offer sanctuary."

+Iúna: "So...it *was* the body mod."*

 ### Page 11

-Raquel and her Biononymous contact confirm that their collaborators were being tracked via body mods.
-They decide it is time to register as a religious movement, in order to dodge surveillance.
+*Tahoe: "Looks like it.
+They didn't even bother going for the decoy."*

+Iúna ponders for a moment, her face furrowed with grief and concentration.

+*Iúna: "Tahoe, I've changed my mind.
+I vote for registering as a religion."

+Tahoe: "Wa-wait, seriously?"

+Iúna: "Yes.
+We need all of the protections we can get right now, and into the future."

+Tahoe: "You've been thinking about what Pigsah said at our TeleSensing?"

+Iúna: "Pigsah was right - it's relatively easy right now to live without body mods.
+But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children *won't* have a choice.
+They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod."

+Tahoe: "So you're saying...it's not just about fighting surveillance."*

 ### Page 12

-Raquel has heard that Majhee and her colleagues in São Paulo have successfully created the first eSyrup biofilm, or an aggregate community of prokaryotes encased in slime.
-With this knowledge securely in the public domain, Raquel and her contact decide that to perfect the eSyrup mechapet, an idea they've been toying with for a while.
-This synthetic creature would become companions to every Biononymous, and would be able to provide greater protection against malicious tracking and surveillance while also providing all of the conveniences of body mods.
+*Iúna: "It is and it isn't.
+If we want defend our right to live without constant surveillance, we can't just empower our individual decisions and not think about the rest of society.
+If we don't make it a religious tenent, in just 10 years our social structures will make it *impossible* to live without constant surveillance."

+Tahoe: "But we still haven't figured out our own solutions to the advantages of body mods...instantaneous long-distance communication, ways to aid our memories and gain perspective on our behaviour..."

+Iúna: "That's why I've changed my mind.
+Our eSyrup research needs to expand, and it needs to stay under the radar.
+Tahoe, you know what that research group in Brazil just posted online?"

+Tahoe: "What?"

+Iúna: "The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup biofilm!"

+Tahoe: "...Sorry Mama Bird, I don't follow eSyrup research like you do.
+Why should I care about biofilm?"

+Iúna: "Because that's the *beginning*.
+Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
+Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?"

+Tahoe: "...yes...?"

+Iúna: "*It's possible now.* If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
+And if creating and interacting with these creatures is part of our religious practice..."

+Iúna: "...then neither Space Consortium nor any national government can interfere!"*

 ## Chapter 2

-The day the Global Water Crisis started, from Majhee and Raquel's perspectives.
+The day the Global Water Crisis started, from Majhee and Iúna's perspectives.

 ### 2077: The Global Water Crisis, or, **THE BURNING OCEANS**

 A deep-sea silica harvesting rig in the Antarctic Convergence accidentally vents deep-sea volcanic plumes, full of silicon tetrafluoride, directly into the air above the ocean from a leak just below the surface.
 This creates a huge cloud of hydrogen flouride and transforms the surrounding ocean into a deadly sea of hydroflouric acid.
 The poisonous cloud blinds the rig's crew, and the hydroflouric acid boils anyone who falls into the ocean, so the deep-sea volcanic plumes belch unchecked into the Antarctic Convergence.
 Ocean currents spread the hydroflouric acid into the Indian Ocean Gyre, the Southern Pacific Gyre, and the Southern Atlantic Gyre, destroying ecosystems and utterly disrupting the water cycle on the planet.
 The enormous cloud of hydrogen flouride is picked up by global wind currents and spreads throughout the atmosphere.
 Panic leads to military action, riots, and an incredible death toll.

-Meanwhile, in São Paulo, Majhee and her colleagues successfully splice eSyrup with eukaryotic cell cultures for the first time, creating a rat-like creature named Nimh.
+Meanwhile, in São Paulo, Majhee and her colleagues have just one year ago successfully spliced eSyrup with eukaryotic cell cultures for the first time, and now they are witnessing the birth of the first eSyrup-spliced mammal, a rat-like creature named Nimh.
 Nimh lives 11 days.
-When they hear news of the deep-sea silica harvesting rig disaster, Majhee and her colleagues pack up all of their raw eSyrup cultures and research and flee with their families inland.
+Nimh dies on the day that the news of the deep-sea silica harvesting rig disaster reaches the , Majhee and her colleagues pack up all of their raw eSyrup cultures and research and flee with their families inland.
 They hide with friends and family in caves deep under the Amazon Rainforest.

-Raquel flees with her son João into caves in Vermont to escape the huge clouds of hydrogen flouride
+Iúna flees with her son João into caves in Vermont to escape the huge clouds of hydrogen flouride

 Amadou and his parents flee to the caves beneath Green Haven Santarém, in the Pará province of Brazil.